Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Baseline and adaptive BCMs

 \subsection{The DW model}

-The original DW model \cite{deffuant} is a discrete-time asynchronous BCM on an unweighted and undirected graph (with no self-edges or multi-edges).
-At each time $t$, we choose an edge $(i,j)$ uniformly at random.
-If the opinion difference $|x_i(t) - x_j(t)|$ between nodes $i$ and $j$ is less than the confidence bound $c$, which is the same for all edges and for all times, we update the opinions of these nodes by calculating
+The baseline DW model \cite{deffuant} is a discrete-time asynchronous BCM on a time-independent, unweighted, and undirected graph $G = (V,E)$ with no self-edges or multi-edges.
+At each time $t$, we choose an edge $(i,j) \in E$ uniformly at random.
+If nodes $i$ and $j$ are receptive to each other (i.e., if the opinion difference $|x_i(t) - x_j(t)|$ is less than the confidence bound $c$), we update the opinions of these nodes by calculating

-where $\mu \in (0, 0.5]$ is the compromise parameter.
+where $\mu \in (0, 0.5]$ is the compromise parameter\footnote{Alternatively, one can consider $\mu \in (0,1)$ as in Meng et al. \cite{meng_opinion_2018}, although this is an uncommon choice.
+When $\mu > 0.5$, nodes ``overcompromise'' when they change their opinions; they overshoot the mean opinion and change which side of the mean opinion they are on. }.
 Otherwise, the opinions $x_i$ and $x_j$ remain the same.
-At the given time $t$, we do not update the opinions of any nodes other than $i$ and $j$.
-Analogously to the HK model, the confidence bound $c$ models the amount of open-mindedness of the nodes.
-The compromise parameter $\mu$ models how much nodes adjust their opinions when they interact with a node to whom they are receptive.
-When $\mu = 0.5$, two interacting nodes that can influence each other precisely average their opinions; when $0 < \mu < 0.5$, the nodes move towards each others' opinions, but they do not reach the midpoint.
-Unlike in the HK model, the asynchronous update mechanism of the DW model incorporates only pairwise opinion updates.
+At a given time $t$, we do not update the opinions of any nodes other than $i$ and $j$.
+The confidence bound {$c \in [0,1]$ in the baseline DW model} is homogeneous (i.e., the confidence bound is the same for all dyads) and time-independent.
+As in the HK model, the confidence bound $c$ controls the open-mindedness of nodes to different opinions.
+The compromise parameter $\mu$ indicates how much nodes adjust their opinions when they interact with a node to whom they are receptive.
+When $\mu = 0.5$, two interacting nodes that are receptive to each other precisely average their opinions; when $\mu \in (0,0.5)$, interacting nodes that are receptive to each other move towards each others' opinions, but they do not adopt the mean opinion.
+Unlike in the HK model, the asynchronous update rule \eqref{eq:DW_update_rule} of the DW model incorporates only pairwise opinion updates.